opendocsg/slw-judgments-backfill/2015_SGHC_165/report.md

 6       The accused had no previous convictions.
 The prosecution urged the court to impose on the accused an aggregate sentence of 18 years’ imprisonment and the maximum 24 strokes of the cane.
 This comprised suggested sentences of 13 years’ imprisonment and 12 strokes of the cane for the first charge (rape) and of 5 years’ imprisonment and 12 strokes of the cane for the second charge (robbery with hurt).

-7       The prosecution cited _Public Prosecutor v NF_ [2006] 4 SLR(R) 849 where the offence of rape was set out in four broad categories with suggested benchmark sentences for each category.
+7       The prosecution cited _Public Prosecutor v NF_ <span class="citation">[2006] 4 SLR(R) 849</span> where the offence of rape was set out in four broad categories with suggested benchmark sentences for each category.
 It was submitted that the present case fell within Category 1 which concerns rapes which feature no aggravating or mitigating circumstances.
 The benchmark for this category is 10 years’ imprisonment and not less than 6 strokes of the cane.

-8       The Prosecution also referred to the Court of Appeal’s decision in _Public Prosecutor v Mohammed Liton Mohammed Syeed Malik_ [2008] 1 SLR(R) 601 which states that apart from considering the aggravating and mitigating factors in each case, the court should also be guided by three broad principles.
+8       The Prosecution also referred to the Court of Appeal’s decision in _Public Prosecutor v Mohammed Liton Mohammed Syeed Malik_ <span class="citation">[2008] 1 SLR(R) 601</span> which states that apart from considering the aggravating and mitigating factors in each case, the court should also be guided by three broad principles.
 These principles are the level of culpability of the offender, the degree of harm to the victim and the level of risk posed by the offender to society.

 9       The Prosecution submitted that several aggravating factors here justify a sentence which is longer than the benchmark sentence mentioned in [7] above.
 The accused’s acts in a residential estate would cause public disquiet and shake the collective sense of safety and tranquillity.
 Further, he committed rape in an aggravated manner.
 He knocked the victim unconscious and half-dragged her over a distance of some 13 metres.
 He took photographs of her exposed breasts.
 When the victim